nickfargo/state/README.md

 # State.js

-**State** is a micro-framework for implementing state-driven behavior directly into JavaScript objects.
+**State** is a framework for implementing state-driven behavior directly into JavaScript objects.

 ```javascript
 function Person () {}